valebotti-projects/Core-memories/README.md

 This project was created without the use of AI because it wasn't a thing back then.

-Tools: Visual Studio Code, JavaScript, HTML5, CSS3, JOSN, SPOTIFY APIS.
+Tools: Visual Studio Code, JavaScript, HTML5, CSS3, JOSN, Spotify APIs.